redox-os/website/content/news/this-month-250430.md

 ## RedoxFS Improvements

-- (redoxfs) James Matlik fixed a regression on the allocation garbage collector
+- (redoxfs) James Matlik fixed a regression where the filesystem couldn't write data after squashing the allocator log
 - (redoxfs) bjorn3 fixed the RedoxFS tests
 - (redoxfs) bjorn3 did a code cleanup in RedoxFS